 Having a place to live and a job are important.
 Making arrangements for school and child care are also important.
 Demonstrate that you have community ties through church, neighborhood, friends, etc. Be prepared to show why he is not qualified to have custody of the children.
 Find people who will testify about problems with his parenting and people who will testify about your skills as a parent.
 Get an attorney and discuss this with him or her. » Return to questions

 Stephanie's Question: I received divorce papers from my husband and was shocked to see that he wants the majority of time with our 10 year old daughter.
 He walked out on us 2 years ago to pursue a relationship with the woman he was having an affair with.
 Being broke, I had to file the answers by myself.
 Legal Aid told me that with the attorney he has, she is too aggressive for anyone to pick up my case.
-My husband was arrested six years ago for hitting me and was ordered to take AA classes by his place of employment.
+My husband was arrested for hitting me six years ago and was ordered to take AA classes by his place of employment.
 How should I proceed when I'm on my own?
 Our daughter has lived with me in the same place since birth.

 Brette's Answer: Lawyers always ask for more than what they think they can get.
 You need to document everything.
 Organize people who can testify on your behalf about what a good parent you are and what he is like.
 You will need to get the records from the arrest.
 Speak with the court clerk on how to do this.
 If you can find a way to afford an attorney I would really recommend it.